Migration of Iranian Tribes

 The names of the tribes having formed the first wave of the migration are marked by red color.

-Thus, we can assume that the first wave of Iranian immigrants in Central Asia was formed by the ancestors of the modern Sarikolis, Pamir Iranians (Shugnans, Bartangs, Yazgulams, etc.), Persians, Afghans, and Sogdians (Yagnobi), i.e., the Iranian tribes that settled in the southern part of the common Iranian territory and in areas along the Dnieper.
-It is natural to assume that these habitats were once occupied by other Iranian tribes, who for some time remained in Europe and they should be connected with historical Cimmerians.
-The above-mentioned climate change, which led to a decrease in productivity of the steppe, can not lead to its complete abandonment.
+Thus, we can assume that the first wave of Iranian immigrants in Central Asia was formed by the ancestors of the modern Sarikolis, Pamir Iranians (Shugnans, Bartangs, Yazgulams, etc.), Persians, Afghans, and Sogdians (Yagnobi), i.e., the Iranian tribes that settled in the southern part of the common Iranian territory and areas along the Dnieper.
+It is natural to assume that these habitats were once occupied by other Iranian tribes, who for some time remained in Europe.
+The above-mentioned climate change, which led to a productivity decrease in the steppe, can not lead to its complete abandonment.
 Another thing is that the newly arrived population to the steppe could not be numerous and to maintain its existence, except for economic activity, was to loot neighboring populations of the forest-steppe zone.

 General picture of the Iranian migration in Minor and Central Asia